 Hackers are skilled at exploiting vulnerabilities and then turning them into more trouble.
 Many breaches don’t focus on “hitting the jackpot” all at once.
 Instead, hackers focus on finding the weakest entry point, getting inside and then doing the most damage possible.

 It’s understandably frustrating for IT departments when they are constantly reacting to vulnerabilities.
-If you’re one of the frustrated, our recommendation is to re-read our blog about playing offense and not defense in cybersecurity.
+If you’re one of the frustrated, our recommendation is to re-read our blog about balancing proactive and reactive cybersecurity strategies.